Home / Compare Travel Insurance / Travel insurance for Aus…

 Although some pre-existing medical conditions can be automatically covered by travel insurance (like diabetes or high blood pressure), more serious conditions like some forms of cancer or mental illnesses may require paying an additional premium for full coverage.
 Insurers may not provide cover for some severe medical conditions, like terminal illnesses.

-It’s important to check with your insurance provider if your condition is covered and apply for a policy with pre-existing condition cover if you need it.
+It’s important to check with your insurance provider if your health condition is covered and apply for a policy with pre-existing condition cover if you need it.

 Travel insurance exclusions are typically the same regardless of your age.
 While specific details and exclusions might differ, most travel insurance won’t cover claims if they involve the following:

 There are age limits on travel insurance, though this will differ between travel insurers.
-For example, some insurers will cover travellers up to the age of 75, while others may provide cover for those in their 80s or even 90s.
+For example, some overseas travel insurance for senior citizens will cover travellers up to the age of 75, while others may provide cover for those in their 80s or even 90s.
+If you’re over 50, your age can affect what kinds of travel insurance you may be eligible for.
+For example, some insurers may not sell annual multi-trip policies if you’re over a certain age, but you may still be eligible for single trip policies.

 Likewise, optional extras can be limited to customers of a certain age.
 The exact ages will differ between the types of policy, but insurance providers may not offer winter sports or adventure cover add-ons based on your age.